realworldocaml/book/book/gadts/README.md

 say that you should only use a GADT when it makes a big qualitative improvement to your design.

-But don't get me wrong, for the right use-case, GADTs can be really transformative, and this chapter will cover some examples to demonstrate  the range of use-cases that GADTs support.
+But don't get me wrong, for the right use-case, GADTs can be really transformative, and this chapter will walk through several examples that demonstrate some of the range of use-cases that GADTs support.

 At their heart, GADTs provide two extra features above and beyond ordinary variants:

 - They let the compiler learn more type information when you descend into a case of a pattern match.
-- They provide a form of *existential types*, which is a form of data-hiding.
+- They make it easy to use *existential types*, which let you work with data of a specific but unknown type.

 It's a little hard to understand these features without working through some examples, so we'll do that next.